Your Action Plan: Insured High Bill

 In your favor

-Nearly 1 in 3 patients who question a problematic bill are right — it contains an error.
-And 73.7% of patients who contact their billing office about errors get them corrected.
-You have the right to an itemized bill, and the numbers are on your side when you speak up.
+73.7% of patients who contact billing offices about errors get them corrected.
+The numbers are on your side when you speak up.

 Your Action Steps

-Review for common errors.
-Look for duplicate charges (the same service listed twice), unbundled charges (services that are normally billed together being charged separately at higher rates), and charges for services you did not receive.
-Nearly 1 in 3 patients who suspect an error are right.
+Look for duplicate charges (same service listed twice), unbundled charges (services normally billed together charged separately at higher rates), upcoding (a more expensive code than the service performed), and charges for services you did not receive.
+Nearly 1 in 3 patients who suspect an error are right (JAMA Health Forum, 2024).

 Look up what Medicare pays for specific services to use as a negotiation benchmark.